 Foreign residents tend to remain ‘foreign’, because Switzerland has one of the world’s strictest citizenship requirements.
 It requires 12 years of “permanent, legal, notated” residency, full integration to Swiss culture and community, and mastery of one of the official languages.

 The Swiss have long restricted the sale of property to foreigners.
-Now the Federal government has set an annual quota of permits for non-resident foreigners seeking to acquire property in Switzerland.
-In addition, cantonal authorization is needed before gaining title.
+Cantonal authorization is needed before gaining title.
 Each canton has slightly different rules and the rules even vary from commune to commune within the canton.
+In addition, the Federal government has set an annual quota of permits for non-resident foreigners seeking to acquire property in Switzerland.

 Generally speaking, foreigners have the largest choice of properties in French-speaking cantons.
 The most liberal canton is Vaud, which includes mountain resorts such as Villars, where foreigners can buy virtually any property and resell immediately.

-Even with the gradual opening of the real estate market, the buy-to-let market remains off-limits to foreigners except for subsidized housing.
+The buy-to-let market remains off-limits to foreigners, except for subsidized housing.
 The acquisition of residential real estate by foreigners for rental “requires prior authorization and is prohibited because there are no grounds for granting authorization,” according to the Federal Office of Justice.

-A foreigner may be granted authorization to acquire a rental unit if he will construct subsidized housing, i.e. for the building of accommodation with a rent which is low and reasonable compared with similar premises in the same locality, or to acquire newly built housing of the same type when there is a local housing shortage.
-This reason for authorization applies only in cantons Fribourg, Geneva, Grisons, Jura, Neuchâtel, Ticino, Vaud and Valais.
+A foreigner may be granted authorization to acquire a rental unit if he constructs subsidized housing, i.e. for the building of accommodation with a rent which is low and reasonable compared with similar premises in the same locality, or to acquire newly built housing of the same type when there is a local housing shortage.
+This reason applies only in cantons Fribourg, Geneva, Grisons, Jura, Neuchâtel, Ticino, Vaud and Valais.

 Be the first to comment on this article!